An interview by Diana Fehr / December 4th, 2020

 We also development a multimedia guide, a downloadable App that helps to navigate through the rather complex structure of our building and collections.
 So we try to integrate all technical abilities that are offered today to open up new ways of accessibility for the public.

 Museo: Can you tell us more about your approach on how you create a better visitor experience and what museums in general can do to achieve this?

 Jan: Yes, for example, we recently opened an exhibition on the subject of fashion where we have been working in close corporation with Lisa Baxter who is an expert on visitor experience.
 Unfortunately, we were only able to open ‘Fashion?!’ to the public for ten days, before we had to go back to the lockdown.
-But now you can find the entire exhibition on and on our website.
+But now you can find the entire exhibition on Google Arts & Culture and on our website.

 One task which almost every museum is struggling with today is how to reach the next generation.
 With ‘Fashion?!’ we have developed an exhibition, covering a historic dimension from 1950 until today, which is especially designed for this generation.
 Our target group has a high affinity to digital communication, but we didn’t know how to address them, how they think, what they feel, what they are interested in and what their habits are.